On this page

 - scientific evidence on the effectiveness of adding fluoride to drinking water in reducing the prevalence and severity of dental decay

-- whether the benefits of adding fluoride to drinking water outweigh the costs, taking into account the oral health and size of the community as well as the financial costs including ongoing management and monitoring.
+- whether the benefits of adding fluoride to drinking water outweigh the costs, taking into account the oral health status and size of the community as well as the financial costs including ongoing management and monitoring.

 For further information on the legislative and legal framework for community water fluoridation, see: